fofr/sam-and-paul.com/source/_posts/north-island-seychelles.md

 #### Honeymoon Beach

 At the south of West Beach is a 5 minute rocky walk that takes you to a secluded bay known as Honeymoon beach.
 It's beautiful.
-With its seclusion, the hotel offers its guests fully private bathing, and the entrance is roped off.
+With its seclusion, the hotel offers its guests fully private bathing, and when they do the entrance is roped off.

 {% figure seychelles-honeymoon-beach.jpg landscape %}
 Honeymoon beach